MarcusCWD/Testing_Knex/README.md

 ## Configure mysql data
 - With the help of samplesql.sql, copy out this sql file to local device.
-- In dbbeaver, right click on the database youa re using > tools > execute script.
+- In dbbeaver, right click on the database that you are using > tools > execute script.
 - Select the samplesql.sql file and run.
 - db will be ready once done.